Policies & procedures: Grades

 1/3 Passed (P) Grade Limit

-Passed grades may account for no more than one third of the total units completed at UC Berkeley, Fall Program for Freshmen (FPF), UC Education Abroad Program (UCEAP), or UC Berkeley Washington Program (UCDC) toward the 120 overall minimum unit requirement.
+Passed grades may account for no more than one third of the total units completed at UC Berkeley, Fall Program for First Semester (FPF), UC Education Abroad Program (UCEAP), or UC Berkeley Washington Program (UCDC) toward the 120 overall minimum unit requirement.

 Transfer credit is not factored into the limit.
 This includes transfer units from outside of the UC system, other UC campuses, credit-bearing exams, as well as UC Berkeley Extension XB units.

 There is a 1/3 Passed (P) Grade Limit Estimator in CalCentral in the Degree Progress card under My Academics to help you calculate your percentage.